Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Running a virtual world involves manipulating a large volume of data.
 As all data will not fit in RAM, and should be preserved from all kinds of crashes (ex: for user informations, states of simulated elements, etc.), they must somehow be stored in non-volatile storage.
 Yet they must remain readily available, within a few moments.

-As long as solid-state disks will not be generalized (still low capacity, low transfer rates, high prices, etc.), we have to rely on hard disks.
+As long as solid-state disks will not be generalized (still low capacity, questionable durability, high prices, etc.), we have to rely on hard disks.
 Sadly, failures occur quite frequently with them, and jumping back to the latest backup is not really an option: it would be too long to perform, and archives cannot be done frequently enough not to loose significant durations of player interactions.

 So we end up adding a layer of reliability to hard disks, thanks to RAID arrays.
 Getting a performance gain is not the first goal here.